Protecting Open Space by Preserving Agriculture

 Preserve Our Agricultural Heritage

 CCALT has had the honor to partner with hundreds of ranching families to protect Colorado's precious agricultural heritage and historical ranchlands.
-To date, our landowners have partnered with us to protect over 417,000 acres of productive agricultural land.
 We would like to thank all of those landowners and their families for their dedication and support.